OceanGNS/PGPT/README.md

 # Slocum Glider Python Processing Toolbox

-This is a minimal glider processing toolbox using the Python language, to go from Slocum glider raw data files to self describing `*.nc` files, that pass [compliance checking](https://compliance.ioos.us/index.html "compliance checking") with the US Integrated Ocean Observing System (US-IOOS) Glider Data Aquisition Centre (GDAC).
+This is a minimal glider processing toolbox using Python to go from Slocum glider raw data files to self-describing `*.nc` files, that pass [compliance checking](https://compliance.ioos.us/index.html "compliance checking") with the US Integrated Ocean Observing System (US-IOOS) Glider Data Acquisition Centre (GDAC).
 The `*.nc` files from this toolbox should pass requirements to be ingested into the Global Telecomunications System (GTS) for further use in models.
 We follow the US IOOS guidelines for file format and structure of glider data.

 The intent of this toolbox is to produce a clean data set from raw glider data for sharing with data centres and for further careful scientific post-processing (expert processing), by preserving the original data resolution and associated metadata.
 This toolbox does not do enhanced checks for data Quality Control (QC).